HomeGymAdvice.comUpdated April 2026

 ## The Classic: Iron Gym Original

 The Iron Gym has been the standard recommendation for doorframe pull-up bars for over a decade.
-The over-the-door hook design is more stable than tension-only bars, and the multiple grip positions (wide, neutral, narrow) mean you can train lats, biceps, and rear delts with variation.
+The over-the-door hook design is more stable than tension-only bars, and the multiple grip positions (wide, neutral, narrow) mean you can train lats, biceps, and rear delts with proper variation.

 The floor use is the underrated feature.
 Flip it upside down and you have elevated push-up handles for deeper range of motion, or a dip station for tricep dips.
 Three exercises from one piece of kit.
+The 150kg rating means it handles serious bodyweight plus weighted vests without concern.

 ---